MathsandDataNYU/web/content/madplus.md

 Modern deep learning systems appear to defy this viewpoint: they achieve training error that is significantly smaller than the test error, and yet generalize well to new data.
 I will present a sequence of high-dimensional examples in which this phenomenon can be understood in detail.
 [Based on joint work with Song Mei, Feng Ruan, Youngtak Sohn, Jun Yan]

+#### <a name="madhi"></a> Mahdi Soltanolkotabi: Learning via early stopping and untrained neural nets

+Modern neural networks are typically trained in an over-parameterized regime where the parameters of the model far exceed the size of the training data.
+Such neural networks in principle have the capacity to (over)fit any set of labels including significantly corrupted ones.
+Despite this (over)fitting capacity, over-parameterized networks have an intriguing robustness capability: they are surprisingly robust to label noise when first order methods with early stopping are used to train them.
+Even more surprising, one can remove noise and corruption from a natural image without using any training data what-so-ever, by simply fitting (via gradient descent) a randomly initialized, over-parameterized convolutional generator to a single corrupted image.
+In this talk I will first present theoretical results aimed at explaining the robustness capability of neural networks when trained via early-stopped gradient descent.
+I will then present results towards demystifying untrained networks for image reconstruction/restoration tasks such as denoising and those arising in inverse problems such as compressive sensing.